-2.23 Office of Foreign Assets Control (OFAC) compliance (08/15/24)
+2.23 Office of Foreign Assets Control (OFAC) compliance (08/15/24)Office of Foreign Assets Control (OFAC) compliance (07/01/25)

 Freddie Mac requires every Seller/Servicer to establish and maintain an effective compliance program that ensures compliance with the United States Department of Treasury Office of Foreign Assets Control (OFAC) regulations.
-Freddie Mac will not purchase any Mortgage nor allow or approve any Transfer of Ownership under Chapters 41 or 41SBL, or approve any other Servicing-related transaction, in which any Borrower, Borrower Principal, Guarantor, Non-U.S. Equity Holder or property management company is the target of any sanctions law administered or enforced by OFAC, including those identified on the most current OFAC Specially Designated Nationals and Blocked Persons ("SDN") List or OFAC Consolidated Sanctions List.
-Seller/Servicer's compliance program must include written practices and procedures for conducting searches of the SDN List and the OFAC Consolidated Sanctions List including how to verify and address potential positive and positive matches on those lists.
+Freddie Mac will not purchase any Mortgage nor allow or approve any Transfer of Ownership under Chapters 41 or 41SBL, or approve any other Servicing-related transaction, in which any Borrower, Borrower Principal, Guarantor, Non U.S. Equity Holder or property management company is the target of any sanctions law administered or enforced by OFAC, including those identified on the most current OFAC Specially Designated Nationals and Blocked Persons ("SDN") List or OFAC Consolidated Sanctions List.
+Seller/Servicer's compliance program must include written practices and procedures for conducting searches of the SDN List and the OFAC Consolidated Sanctions to this section announced in the April 22, 2025 Bulletin are effective July 1, 2025.